iossifovlab/gpf/dae/dae/docs/pheno.rst

     In [3]: phdb = pheno.get_pheno_db('agre')

-The result of `get_pheno_db` is an instance of :ref:`PhenoDB` class.
+The result of `get_pheno_db` is an instance of :class:`PhenoDB <dae.pheno.pheno_db.PhenoDB>` class.
 This is the main class that provides access to the phenotype database.

 To access values of given measure use::